OpenTechSchool/python-flask/core/data.md

 Lists can easily be processed in a ``for`` loop.
 Have a look at this example which prints each item of the list in a new row:

 	for item in shopping_list:
 		print(item)

 And that's it!
+Python also makes it really easy to check if something is in a list or not:

+	if "milk" in shopping_list:
+		print("Delicious!")

+	if "eggs" not in shopping_list:
+		print("Well we can't have that!")
+		shopping_list.append("eggs")

 Lists are the most common data structure in programming.
 There are lots of other things you can do with lists, and all languages have their own subtly different interpretation.
 But fundamentally they are all very similar.

 In summary: